Jessica Rios-Flores, LCSW-R

 Certified Mindfulness Instructor

-I ran the NYC Marathon in 2017 and love running.
+I ran the NYC Marathon in 2017 and I finished my second NYC Marathon in 2022.
+I love running!

 I’ve traveled as far as London to watch the Yankees play.